Written by

 Step 6: Give a name for the drive, choose a format, and set GUID Partition Map as the scheme.
 If you want your drive to be compatible with Windows PC and Mac, exFAT is probably the best option.
 Then click Erase to finish reformatting.

-5. Force quit fsck in Activity Monitor
+Fix 10.
+Force quit fsck in Activity Monitor

-If the external hard drive doesn't show up in Disk Utility, check if the Mac has detected and recognized its hardware information in System Information.
+If the external hard drive doesn't show up even in Mac Disk Utility, check if the Mac has detected and recognized its hardware information in System Information.
 Go to Applications > Utilities > System Information > USB.
 Then, check the external hard drive information.

 If you see the external hard drive showing up there but not in Disk Utility, the hard drive may be under repair by macOS.
 Go and check it in the Mac Task Manager - Activity Monitor.